 But mostly, I called to connect.
 I truly needed my mother’s presence in my life in those early years of motherhood, in ways I could not have imagined during my tumultuous teenage years.
 Though I have grown in experience and wisdom, I still need my mother, and I still value her opinion, especially on matters related to parenting and family life.
 I can’t imagine how I would have navigated many parts of my own life experiences without her.

 Not every woman is blessed to have a good mother here on earth to guide her.
 St. Elizabeth Ann Seton lost her own mother when she was just three years old.
-By the time she married, had five children of her own, and took on the care of her husband’s seven half brothers and sisters, she must have felt the lack of an earthly mother’s guidance and example most acutely.
+By the time she married, had five children of her own, and took on the care of her husband’s six half brothers and sisters, she must have felt the lack of an earthly mother’s guidance and example most acutely.
 She didn’t have the luxury of daily phone calls to a loving woman who could talk her through the trials she faced.
 Especially when her husband eventually died, leaving her alone to manage her family’s affairs, she must have felt more alone than ever.

 Facing what seemed like impossibly difficult circumstances, some women might despair.
 St. Elizabeth Ann, however, turned to a heavenly mother in her time of need – Mary, the mother of God, and the mother of us all.
 Elizabeth turned to the Blessed Virgin Mary for guidance in her faith journey, especially when she was discerning her conversion from the Episcopal to the Catholic Church, but also for day-to-day support in the trials and sorrows of caring for others.

 On September 8 we celebrate the feast of the Nativity of Mary — Mary’s birthday!
 A great excuse to bake and share blue-frosted cupcakes.
 As a homeschooler, I often choose this date to begin our school year.
 It seems appropriate to begin the challenging task of educating our children for another year at home under the guidance of Mother Mary.